Samsung Blocks Ability To Remap Galaxy S8's Bixby Button

 Why, yes I do.
 Next question.

+At least pick realistic examples.
+The buttons on my DVD player (or Blu Ray) are probably on a good place.
+Besides I'd be using a remote control and almost never use them.
+I'd love a remote that I could move the buttons around or at least reassign them.
+There are remotes that have screens and you can do that but then you lose the tactile touch that lets you use the remote without taking your eyes off the screen.

+When it comes to assigning a button to a service that not everyone will use then it's a waste of

-Flash another ROM (Score:4, Insightful)
+Flash another ROM (Score:2, Insightful)

 So just flash another ROM into the phone and do what you want with it.
 How hard is that?